-Note that there is the option to query the database or get an external authentication.
-A user groups table might be read to create the array of groups the user has privileges with.
-Also note that the only thing that is returned is a true or false and that reporting errors to the user does not occur at the authentication level.
+Note that you have the choice of querying the database or getting an external authentication.
+You may also read a user groups table to create the array of groups the user has privileges with.
+Also not that the only thing that is returned is a true or false and that reporting errors to the user does not occur at the authenticator level.